pingidentity/terraform-provider-identitycloud/docs/resources/certificate_signing_request.md

 - `serial_number` (String) The Registration (or similar) Number assigned to the Subject by the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration.
 Relevant for EV certificates.
 - `state` (String) State for the CSR
 - `street_address` (String) Street address for the CSR
 - `subject_alternative_names` (Set of String) Additional domain or domains that the SSL certificate is securing.
-Defaults to empty list.

 ### Read-Only